-Default sort order, from most critical to least critical, of the critical paths:
+The default sort order, from most critical to least critical, of the critical paths is as follows:

-- 1. Setup violations, from the most negative slack value to zero - 2.
-Hold violations, from the most negative slack value to zero - 3.
-Setup met, from zero to the most positive slack
+- 1. Setup violations, from the most negative slack value to zero. - 2.
+Hold violations, from the most negative slack value to zero. - 3.
+Setup met, from zero to the most positive slack.

-4. Hold met, from zero to the most positive slack
+4. Hold met, from zero to the most positive slack.

-Table 17: Critical Path View Table Columns
+Table 18: Critical Path View Table Columns

-Column Description Highlight Allows the user to highlight the path in the Floorplanner view, using the checkbox.
-Also allows the user to configure the highlight color of the path by clicking on the color selector box.
+Column Description Highlight Allows highlighting the path in the Floorplanner view, using the checkbox.
+Also allows configuring the highlight color of the path by clicking the color selector box.
 Clock Domain Displays the clock domain name of the path.
-Path Displays the unique path ID (used in the Timing Report (see page 222)).
+Path Displays the unique path ID (used in the Timing Report (see page 219)).
 Slack Displays the slack for the path in ns. Туре Displays the path type.
 Source Displays the source instance of the path.
 Destination Displays the destination instance of the path.

-By default, the highlight colors for the Setup Violation and Hold Violation path types will range from red (the worst slack values) through orange to yellow (any Violation slack values close to zero).
-The default highlight color of Slack Met and Hold Met path types will always be green, and will not vary by reported slack value.
+By default, the highlight colors for the Setup Violation and Hold Violation path types ranges from red (the worst slack values) through orange to yellow (any Violation slack values close to zero).
+The default highlight color of Slack Met and Hold Met path types is always green, and does not vary by reported slack value.

-The View's local pull-down menu (found to the right of the View's Toolbar buttons) contains some additional controls for the view: four filters to control which Types of paths are displayed in the table, as well as shortcuts to run the four stages of timing analysis.
+The View local pull-down menu (found to the right of the View Toolbar buttons) contains some additional controls for the view: four filters to control which Types of paths are displayed in the table, as well as shortcuts to run the four stages of timing analysis.
 As mentioned previously, the most critical path within each clock domain is always displayed, regardless of the type filter settings.
 (Every clock domain is always represented in the tree table by at least one row of data.)

-Table 18: Critical Paths View Drop-down Menu Actions
+Table 19: Critical Paths View Drop-down Menu Actions

-Action Description Show Clock Paths If checked, highlighted critical paths in the Floorplanner View will show the clock routing segments as part of the critical path.
-If unchecked, only the data portion of the critical path will be displayed.
+Action Description Show Clock Paths If checked, highlighted critical paths in the Floorplanner View show the clock routing segments as part of the critical path.
+If unchecked, only the data portion of the critical path is shown.
 Show Setup Violations If checked, Setup Violation leaf nodes are shown in the treetable.
 If unchecked, these leaf nodes are hidden.
 Show Hold Violations If checked, Hold Violation leaf nodes are shown in the treetable.
 If unchecked, these leaf nodes are hidden.
 Show Setup Met If checked, Setup Met leaf nodes are shown in the treetable.
 If unchecked, these leaf nodes are hidden.
 Show Hold Met If checked, Hold Met leaf nodes are shown in the treetable.
 If unchecked, these leaf nodes are hidden.
 Run Prepared Timing Analysis If selected, runs the Prepared Timing Analysis flow step.

-Action ion Description Run Post-Place Timing Analysis If selected, runs the Post-Place Timing Analysis flow step.
+Action Description Run Post-Place Timing Analysis If selected, runs the Post-Place Timing Analysis flow step.
 Run Post-Route Timing Analysis If selected, runs the Post-Route Timing Analysis flow step.
 Run Final Timing Analysis If selected, runs the Final Timing Analysis flow step.